jaabmar/private-pgd/README.md

 ## Examples and Tutorial

-## Examples and Tutorial

 In the `examples` folder, you'll find practical examples showcasing how to use the package effectively.
 These examples are designed to help you understand the application of different mechanisms and methods included in the package.

 ### Key Experiment Scripts

 1. **`experiment.py`**: This is a general file for running experiments.
 It's a versatile script that can be used for various experiment configurations.

-2. **`mst+pgm.py`**: Use this script to run experiments with the PGM generation method, utilizing MST for marginal selection.
+2. **`mst+pgm.py`**: Use this script to run experiments with the PGM generation method, using MST for marginal selection.

-3. **`privpgd.py`**: This script is dedicated to running experiments with PrivPGD, the novel approach for differentially private data synthesis introduced in our paper.
+3. **`privpgd.py`**: This script is dedicated to running experiments with PrivPGD, our novel approach for differentially private data synthesis.

 ### Running Experiments

 To run experiments, you will interact with the scripts via the command line, and command handling is facilitated by Click (version 8.1.7).
 For example, to run an experiment with PrivPGD using the default hyperparameters and the setup described in our paper on the ACS Income California 2018 dataset, follow these steps:

-1. Change directory (cd) to the `experiments` folder.
+1. Change directory (cd) to the `examples` folder.
 2. Run the command:

     ```bash